 Other treatment options

-There are other treatments a doctor may prescribe to reduce the spread of prostate cancer: including:
+Other treatments a doctor may prescribe to reduce the spread of prostate cancer

-- Immunotherapy: This involves building up immune system cells to more effectively counter cancers.
-Examples of biological therapies include administering colony stimulating factors, interferon, interleukin, or monoclonal antibodies.
+- Immunotherapy: This involves building up immune system cells to counter cancers more effectively.
+Examples of biological therapies include administering colony-stimulating factors, interferon, interleukin, or monoclonal antibodies.

 - Medications to treat bone metastasis: If cancer spreads to the bones, doctors can prescribe several medications to reduce the breakdown of bones and lessen pain.
 Examples of medications used to treat bone pain include denosumab, xofigo, and zoledronic acid.